swiftinc/gpi-prevalidation-provider-example/README.md

 # gpi-prevalidation-provider-example
-A example implementation of a gpi prevalidation API provider.
+An example implementation of a gpi prevalidation API provider.